FreeDurok/freedurok.github.io/content/posts/02_DKOM Hiding process.md

 | Notepad.exe  | 0x358c | ffffa00df22e60c0 | ffffa00d`f22e6298  | ffffa00d`f7ecc258 | ffffa00d`fa0e2258 |

 3. **Gather Information on Neighboring Processes (PID and ImageFileName)**
-   - Identify the processes `ImageFileName` immediately before and after your target in the linked list by examining the `Flink` and `Blink` pointers.
+   - Identify the processes `ImageFileName` immediately before and after your target in the linked list by examining the `Flink` and `Blink` pointers, use their respective +/- offsets (see the above table) to inspect their details:
 ```
+# -0x1d8 is EPROCESS base address from ActiveProcessLinks
 # +0x338 is the `ImageFileName` offset

 da  ffffa00d`f7ecc258 - 0x1d8 + 0x338
 da  ffffa00d`fa0e2258 - 0x1d8 + 0x338
 ```